GPlaczek/IPChat/README.md

 ```
 make kill
 ```
 It is important to use this feature after exiting all programs, otherwise the chat will not work properly after restarting.
+Keep in mind that this command removes all IPCs in your system, so if you use any IPCs unrelated to this app, they will be removed.
+DON'T use this command if you want to keep other IPCs.

 ### Directories